changhao-chen/deep-learning-localization-mapping/README.md

 # Deep Learning for Localization and Mapping
-A collection of deep learning based localization models
+A collection of deep learning based localization and mapping models

 ## Category